EGirlEnthusiast/next-steps/README.md

 ### ![optimized.gif](https://github.com/EGirlEnthusiast/next-steps/blob/main/optimized.gif)

 ## Immersive Portals!
-### Lets portals exist that seamlessly connect the overworld and nether, as well as the end
+### Lets portals exist that seamlessly connect the overworld and nether, as well as the end!
 ### ![image3](https://i.loli.net/2021/11/20/oRJmMSTIWCEprD3.png)
 - Portals can be horizontal
 - Portals can be any shape